 Shopping and Recreation

 Glendale has a large variety of specialty shops, department and chain stores.
-Many shopping choices include the Glendale Galleria, one of Southern California's largest shopping malls, the newly constructed Americana, as well as a lively shopping district throughout downtown.
+Many shopping choices include the Glendale Galleria, one of Southern California's largest shopping malls, the Americana, as well as a lively shopping district throughout downtown.

 Cultural opportunities abound, including numerous fine-dining establishments of all ranges of cultures and flavors, a symphony orchestra, and live theater houses.
 In addition, Glendale offers a number of movie theatres, small art galleries, historic sites and community events.